Docker Compose Guide — services/networks/volumes Mental Model, What depends_on Actually Means, and Real-World Pitfalls

 image: mysql:8.0

-# No profile = always runs
+# No profiles = always running

 docker compose --profile dev up -d